-Project>Options>C/C++ Compiler>Language>Language conformances>Strict standard C path The path to the system include files.
-For information about specifying a path, see Rules for specifying a filename or directory as
+Project>Options>C/C++ Compiler>Language 1>Language conformance>Strict path The path to the system include files, see Rules for specifying a filename or directory as parameters, page 232.

 --system_include_dir

 Syntax --system_include_dir path

 Description By default, the compiler automatically locates the system include files.
 Use this option to explicitly specify a different path to the system include files.
 This might be useful if you have not installed IAR Embedded Workbench in the default location.